spiveyworks/RestApiProjectSpivey/README.md

 - The appSettings.json needs to be updated with your local file system copy of City.csv and State.csv.

 ##Usage Notes
+- I have a few comments throughout the source code explaining TODO's or decisions.
+- User 1 is the only user in the system, because it's hard coded in the BearerTokenDecryptor class.
+So HTTP POST will only work with user 1.
--Valid calls that should work
+- Valid calls that should work
 1. HTTP GET http://localhost:61372/user/1/visits?skip=0&take=1
 2. HTTP GET http://localhost:61372/state/al/cities
 3. HTTP GET http://localhost:61372/1/al/visits